DIRACGrid/DIRAC/docs/source/AdministratorGuide/CommandReference/dirac-install.rst

   s:  source=              : location of the modules to be installed

   x:  external=            : external version

+      cleanPYTHONPATH      : Only use the DIRAC PYTHONPATH (for pilots installation)

+      createLink           : create version symbolic link from the versions directory.
+This is equivalent to the            following command: ln -s /opt/dirac/versions/vArBpC vArBpC

 Known options and default values from /defaults section of releases file Release =